FICHEKK/Precise-Time-Extractor/README.md

 4. Set `Min Replay Index` and `Max Replay Index` to define range of TMI input files for which precise times should be extracted.<br/>
 For example, if `Base Replay Name` = `track`, `Min Replay Index` = `1` and `Max Replay Index` = `3`, TMI input files `track1.txt`, `track2.txt` and `track3.txt` will be extracted.<br/><br/>
 5. In Trackmania, go to `Editors\Edit a Replay` and select some replay (has to be a replay of the same track as the one you are extracting inputs for), press `Launch` and finally `fic's Precise Time Extractor`.<br/><br/>
-6. If everything was setup correctly, new files with extracted precise times for each specified TMI input file will be generated in the folder specified by `Output Folder` setting (folder which is relative to TMI's `Scripts` folder).<br/>
+6. If everything was setup correctly, new files with extracted precise times for each specified TMI input file will be generated in the folder specified by `Output Folder` setting (folder which is relative to TMI's `Scripts` folder).
 If `Output Folder` setting is empty, new files will be generated directly in TMI's `Scripts` folder.

 # How it works?